Let a Federal Employment Lawyer Help You with the Maryland Federal EEO Complaint Process

 - Your agency has not issued a decision, no appeal has been filed and it’s been 180 days since you filed your complaint.

-- 90 days have passed since you received your agency’s decision concerning your complaint and no appeal has been filed.
+- You received your agency's decision concerning your complaint and no appeal has been filed.

 - You appealed your case to the EEOC 180 days ago, but they have not issued a decision.

-- 90 days have passed since you received the EEOC’s decision concerning your appeal.
+- You received the EEOC's decision concerning your appeal.

 Get Help from a Maryland Federal EEO Attorney